alebeck/alebeck.github.io/content/about.md

 ![](/images/avatar.png#avatar-about)

 Hi, I'm Alex!
-I am working on low-level vision problems, particularly super-resolution and other inverse problems.
+I work on low-level vision problems, particularly super-resolution and other inverse problems.
 I am also interested in probabilistic deep learning and its applications to remote sensing.

 ## Education